 There is a widespread belief that one of the principal problems that affect our students is that they are gullible.
 The opposite is the truth and it is cynicism that is afflicting our students.
-The problem is that such cynicism is so widespread and broad-based that not only the most unlikely and improbable stories in the media are regarded with suspicion by students, so are the most carefully researched, scientifically based, and truthful ones.
 In a society in which nothing is believed, power fills the void vacated by truth, and the path to authoritarianism is opened.

-The public lecture has, however, been out of fashion in higher education pedagogy for some time.
+The public lecture has been out of fashion in higher education pedagogy for some time.
 And there seems to me to be a good reason for this.
-For every performance that kept me glued to my seat, afraid to move for fear of missing something, or just awed at the knowledge and articulacy of the professor, there have been half a dozen where I have felt trapped, stultified, frustrated, disengaged, or just plain bored.
-I’m not alone I’m sure.
+For every performance that kept me glued to my seat, afraid to move, there have been half a dozen where I have felt just plain bored.

-What has impressed me at UNL, has been the work undertaken at all stages and by individuals from every corner of the university.
+What has impressed me at this university, has been the work undertaken at all stages and by individuals from every corner.
 This feels genuinely different to several organizations I have worked in where much was said, and little was done.

-Professor Ken Robinson, who died in August of this year, was one of the best-known and creative thinkers on education of the last 50 years.
+Professor Ken Robinson was one of the best-known and creative thinkers on education of the last 50 years.
 He sought to free us from the shackles placed upon us by those who use education for political purposes.
-He did this time-and-again by using witty and entertaining critiques of the absurdities created by those who apply reductive and wrong-headed policies to the complex world of teaching and learning.

-Working in higher education it often seems that this is true as the polarization of political opinion among students increases and the numbers of the persuadable decreases.
 The shift in the attitudes of young people according to rigid doctrines of the right or the left may well be a significant feature driving a less civil environment and moving students along a path to possible radicalization.
-But what can we do to address these issues on the eve of the most divisive U.S. general election in living memory?
+But what can we do to address these issues?